prbinu/tls-scan/README.md

 * Session reuse tests
 * Certificate revocation checks with stapled OCSP response
 * Script friendly output - Can be combined with other tools to analyze the scan results
+* Detailed run time stats for tracking progress and performance/charts

 This tool is primarily for collecting TLS cipher and X.509 certificate data.
 The scan output can be easily combined with related tools to identify TLS misconfigurations.